 Get Started with Intel® oneAPI Collective Communications Library

 Intel® oneAPI Collective Communications Library (oneCCL) is a scalable and high-performance communication library for Deep Learning (DL) and Machine Learning (ML) workloads.
-It develops the ideas originated in Intel(R) Machine Learning Scaling Library and expands the design and API to encompass new features and use cases.
+The library builds upon the ideas introduced in the Intel(R) Machine Learning Scaling Library, enhancing the design and API to encompass new features and use cases.

 After installing oneCCL, set the environment variables: